WritingHusky/Twilight_Princess_apworld/docs/setup_en.md

    you will need the corresponding ROM files.
 A ROM file is not required for Twilight Princess at this stage.
 4. Unzip the `AP_XXXXX.zip` file.
 It should include a `aptp` file for each player in the room playing Twilight Princess.
    Each file will be named `AP_XXXXX_P#_<name>.aptp`, where `#` corresponds to that player's slot number and `<name>` is their slot (player) name.
-Distribute each file to the appropriate player.
+The `aptp` file currently contains a spoiler log and other debug information it can be safely ignored.
 5. In the next section, use the archive file `AP_XXXXX.zip` to host a room or provide it to the room host.

 ## Hosting a Room